Stay at least 8 metres away and make the safe call to Western Power

-Every year, stormy weather and high winds blow debris into powerlines, causing power outages and safety hazards.
+Every year, stormy weather and high winds blow debris into overhead powerlines, causing power outages and safety hazards.
 It happens most during summer and winter storm seasons – but we know storms can hit any time during the year.

 Pack away loose debris: If a storm is coming to your area, you can prepare by putting away or securing loose materials.
 Wind borne debris can blow into overhead powerlines and cause power outages in your area.